ericmdantas/uBus/README.md

 ### Wiki

-For more info on how to integrate with existing projects, frameworks, take a look at the [wiki](https://github.com/ericmdantas/uBus/wiki).
+For more info on how to integrate with existing projects, FAQ, Troubleshooting and other stuff, take a look at the [wiki](https://github.com/ericmdantas/uBus/wiki).

 ### Inspired by